pysnippet/pysnippet/README.md

 ---

-Python is one of the most [popular tags](https://stackoverflow.com/tags?tab=popular) on StackOverflow.
 PySnippet is a JavaScript plugin that allows using Python snippets on StackOverflow, adding just one line of code.
 The plugin uses PyScript to run a python code in the browser.
 Using the PySnippet is effective if you want to show an output of simple things that primarily use neither OS nor drivers.

 ## ![](https://user-images.githubusercontent.com/46633744/175871148-93b50dba-a4c4-4225-a824-09f787c97e9e.svg) CDN